xx

 A CATHOLIC CEREMONY

-AND NUPTIAL RITES CELEBRATING LOVE
+THE EUCHARIST AND NUPTIAL RITES

-MAIDA RUAZA AND
+MAIDA RUAZA AND BRIAN EDWARD MALBY

-Lion’s Gate Chapel - McClellan CA
+Lion’s Gate Chapel

 PROCESSIONAL

-INTRODUCTORY RITE
+INTRODUCTORY RITES

 Lita: Let us all rejoice today with BRIAN and MAIDA.
 In this celebration of love we are about to share, let us pray that they may start their new journey together with the blessings of God.